Certificate in Wound Debridement (Level 7)

 Additional costs

-You’ll need to cover the cost of any travel and accommodation (if required) associated with attending our two-day Dunedin Campus workshop.
+You’ll need to cover the cost of any travel and accommodation (if required) associated with attending our two-day workshop (in Dunedin or Auckland).

 Your workplace will be required to confirm they can provide adequate resourcing of equipment, patient caseload, and supervision.
 You'll need to submit this Letter of Employer Support along with your application (this letter is also linked to in the Entry Requirements above).